unitedstates/federal_spending/README.md

 *   manage.py convert_usaspending_grants     # ditto, but for grants
 *   manage.py syncdb  #create tables
 *   manage.py create_partition --fiscal-year all  #create postgresql partitions
-*   manage.py load_contracts FILENAME   #copy the csv FILENAME (will appear in out folder) into the contracts table
+*   manage.py loadcontracts FILENAME   #copy the csv FILENAME (will appear in out folder) into the contracts table
-*   manage.py load_grants FILENAME   #copy the csv FILENAME (will appear in out folder) into the contracts table
+*   manage.py loadgrants FILENAME   #copy the csv FILENAME (will appear in out folder) into the contracts table
 *   manage.py build_indexes  -- Not implemented